Common collared lizard: Geographic range and habitat

-C. collaris is chiefly found in dry, open regions of Mexico and the south-central United States including Arizona, Arkansas, Colorado, Kansas, Missouri, New Mexico, Oklahoma, and Texas.
-The full extent of its habitat in the United States ranges from the Ozark Mountains to Western Arizona.
+C. collaris is chiefly found in dry, open regions of northern Mexico and the Southwestern United States, including Arizona, Arkansas, Colorado, Kansas, Missouri, New Mexico, Oklahoma, and Texas.
+The full extent of its habitat in the United States ranges from the Ozark Mountains to western Arizona.

-C. collaris is distributed across the Southwestern United States and extend to Northern Mexico as well.
 Individuals occupy a range of different habitats from rocky desert landscapes to grasslands, but they often prefer to inhabit mountainous regions with high environmental temperatures for optimal thermoregulation.
-In addition, the hilly topography allows these keen and highly alert lizards to stay hidden between rocks, despite their flamboyant features, and look out for potential predators or territory intruders from the top of elevated platforms.
+In addition, the hilly topography allows these keen and highly alert lizards to stay hidden between rocks, despite their flamboyant features, and look out for potential predators or territory intruders from elevated platforms.

 Diet

 As obligate carnivores, they consume insects and small vertebrates as their main diet.
-While they may occasionally ingest plant materials, it is not preferred.
+While they may occasionally ingest plant material, it is not preferred.
 They feed on a variety of large insects, including crickets, grasshoppers, spiders, moths, beetles, and cicadas, along with other small lizards and even snakes.
 As plants do not provide enough nutrients for constant body weight maintenance, C. collaris cannot survive solely on an herbivorous diet.
 Their stomachs are too small to accommodate the amount of flowers, shrubs, herbs, etc. that would be needed to maintain a constant body weight.
 Thus, they are considered obligate carnivores, requiring nutrients from arthropods or other small reptiles (such as other lizards).

-Diet can also vary depending on age, sex, as well as seasonal changes.
-In the case of younger lizards, they consume the same kinds of foods, specifically insect species, that adults do, but since younger lizards and adults differ in body size and weight, the amount of food intake tends to vary.
-On the other hand, male and female adults are similar in terms of their sizes and the amounts of food ingested but exhibit drastic differences in the kinds of foods that they eat.
-From an evolutionary standpoint, these sexual differences in diet may act to reduce intra-species competition for resources, whereby females and males do not need to fight for the same type of food.
-Moreover, changes in season can drastically affect their diets as well.
+Diet can also vary depending on age, sex, and seasonal changes.
+Younger lizards consume the same kinds of foods, specifically insect species, that adults do, but since younger lizards and adults differ in body size and weight, the amount of food they take in tends to vary.
+Male and female adults, though, are similar in terms of their sizes and the amounts of food ingested, but differ drastically in the kinds of foods that they eat.
+From an evolutionary standpoint, these sexual differences in diet may act to reduce intraspecies competition for resources, whereby females and males do not need to fight for the same type of food.
+Moreover, changes in season (availability) can drastically affect their diets, as well.

 Cultural impact

 The collared lizard is the state reptile of Oklahoma, where it is known as the mountain boomer.
-The origin of the name "mountain boomer" is not clear, but it may be traceable to settlers traveling west during the Gold Rush.
+The origin of the name is not clear, but it may be traceable to settlers traveling west during the Gold Rush.
 One theory is that settlers mistook the sound of wind in canyons for the call of an animal in an area where the collared lizard was abundant.
 In reality, collared lizards are silent.